Eli Apple

-Eli Apple (né Woodard, born August 9, 1995) is an American football cornerback for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Ohio State, where he was a part of the team that won the 2015 College Football Playoff National Championship, and was selected by the New York Giants in the first round of the 2016 NFL Draft.
-He has also played for the New Orleans Saints and Carolina Panthers.
+Eli Apple (né Woodard, born August 9, 1995) is an American professional football cornerback for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, winning the 2015 National Championship before being selected by the New York Giants in the first round of the 2016 NFL draft.

-High school career
+Early life

-Apple, born Eli Woodard, was born to a Ghanaian mother and lived a couple of years in the country.
+Apple, born Eli Woodard, was born to a Ghanaian mother and lived 2 years in the country.
 He attended Eastern Regional High School in Voorhees, New Jersey.
 Apple was rated the top prospect in New Jersey in the 2013 class by Rivals.com and was ranked the 28th best prospect nationally.
 He received about twenty scholarship offers, including offers from Alabama, California, Virginia Tech, Boston College, Wisconsin, Tennessee, Purdue, Miami, Georgia Tech, Maryland, Michigan, Ole Miss, Nebraska, North Carolina, NC State, and Clemson and ranked his top three schools as Rutgers, Ohio State, and Notre Dame.
 On February 12, 2012, he announced his verbal commitment to Ohio State after Rutgers head coach Greg Schiano left for the Tampa Bay Buccaneers.